Elisabeth Anderson Sierra: Hyperlactation syndrome

 In 2014, Sierra was diagnosed with hyperlactation syndrome, a medical condition characterized by an excessive production of breast milk.
 Approximately midway through her initial pregnancy, she found herself producing a substantial amount of breast milk, approximately 20 USoz per day.
 During her prenatal appointments, she communicated her milk volume in ounces while her midwife and doctor mistakenly understood it to be in milliliters.
-In truth, she was producing more milk than 45 milliliters, which is considered normal during pregnancy.
+In truth, she was producing far more milk than the 45 milliliters considered normal during pregnancy.

 As a result of this syndrome, Sierra produces approximately 225 USoz of breast milk per day, which is nearly 8 to 10 times the amount produced by an average mother.
 Not wanting this surplus to go to waste, she donates her extra breast milk.

 Sierra has been collaborating with a breast pump company to make breastfeeding easier for nursing moms.
 She works as a certified lactation counselor and as the director of lactation services at a breast pump company named BabyBuddha.